Mercedes-Benz S-Class saloon (2017 - ) review

 How safe is it?

-The S-Class has not been tested by Euro NCAP, but we would expect it to follow every Mercedes passenger car since 2009 and score the full five stars.
+The S-Class scored the maximum five stars in crash tests by safety organisation Euro NCAP.
 In terms of standard equipment, as well as the expected ABS, ESP and plethora of airbags, you also have Attention Assist, Collision Prevention Assist, and the Pre-Safe anticipatory safety system.

 There's also Traffic Sign Assist and a tyre pressure warning system, while the options include the Night View Assist package, which makes it easier to spot pedestrians in the dark.
 It has every conceivable active safety system under the sun, too, and as well as being able to maintain a set distance to a car in front, adjusting its speed as necessary.
 The car can even perform an automatic lane change on dual carriageways or motorways, with sensors deciding if it is safe to move once the driver flicks the indicator.